Skip to main content

 2. Limit the number of privileged users

-Privileged access permissions give unrestricted power to users, compounding the risk of privilege abuse or misuse.
-Granting privileged access only to authorized individuals minimizes the risk of malicious activity and reduces the attack surface.
-Implement the principle of least privilege, granting users only the permissions they need to perform their assigned tasks.
+Privileged access permissions give unrestricted power to users, compounding the risks of privilege abuse and misuse.
+Granting privileged access to a limited number of individuals minimizes the risk of malicious activity and reduces the attack surface.
+Implement the principle of least privilege by giving users only the permissions they need to perform their assigned tasks.

 3. Audit account logon and logoff events